seahow-uk/aws-admin-scripts/README.md

 Misc infrastructure management utilities

-Authored **independently** by myself, not officially by Amazon Web Services.
+Authored **independently** by myself, not officially by any employer of mine, past or present.
 Meant to serve as examples/starting points for further customization.
 No warranty express or implied.

 ec2-ssm-by-region.py
 --------------------